 Assault (Capture) Maps

 Assault map matches split into attacking and defense rounds.
-If the first couple of rounds end in a tie, teams run again using the remainder of their time.
 Time is added to your clock by capturing objectives, and the specific time added by each objective is subject to change based on patch updates.
-If any of the teams had less than two minutes remaining before the second phase, their time limit is set to two minutes.
-Teams enter Sudden Death mode in the case of a tie.
+The match is considered a draw if no team captures more than 33 percent of a point.

 Competitive Play Rewards